hamishcoleman/arduino_cardreader/README.md

 ### Message "rawtag="

-This status output allows for possible further processing of the card data, sending a hexdump of the raw data for this tag.
-In the future, this message will be optional and only output when turned on.
+When enabled, this status output allows for possible further processing of the card data, sending a hexdump of the raw data for this tag.

+This message defaults to disabled and needs to be enabled with the "t" command.

 ### Message "raw="

-This status output is for detailed debugging, sending a large chunk of the InAutoPoll response PDU is output.
-In the future, this message will be optional and only output when turned on.
+When enabled, this status output is used for detailed debugging, sending a large chunk of the InAutoPoll response PDU is output.

+This message defaults to disabled and needs to be enabled with the "r" command.

 ### Commands